XristinaAC/HTML_JS_PHP_Simple_Skroutz_Page/README.md

 Search page and an item's simple Skroutz page created using HTML, JS, CSS and PHP.

 For the study of PHP I used EasyPHP Devserver.

+The keywords that work for having results in the indexPage.html are : "Κινητά" and "Laptop".